XML and CSS

 attr function that makes this

-function usable to provide dynamic values for CSS properties, values taken from the XML
+function usable to provide dynamic values for CSS properties, values taken from the

 attr function gives the attribute information as read only in the